Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

-A prominent example of a $\PPA$-complete problem whose totality is related to the Borsuk-Ulam theorem is the one associated with the Consensus Halving theorem~\cite{HR65,SimmonsS03}.
+A prominent example of a $\PPA$-complete problem whose totality is related to the Borsuk--Ulam theorem is the one associated with the Consensus Halving theorem~\cite{HR65,SimmonsS03}.
 The $\PPA$-completeness of the problem was proved for an inverse-polynomial precision parameter by Filos-Ratsikas and Goldberg~\cite{FG18,FG19}, and this was improved to a constant precision parameter in a recent work of Deligkas, Fearnley, Hollender, and Melissourgos~\cite{DeligkasFHM22}.
 The hardness of the Consensus Halving problem was used to derive the $\PPA$-completeness of several other problems.
-This includes the Splitting Necklace problem with two thieves, the Discrete Sandwich problem~\cite{FG18,FG19}, the Fair Independent Set in Cycle problem, and the aforementioned $\SchrijverP$ problem (with the input coloring given as a Boolean circuit)~\cite{Haviv21}.
-As for the $\KneserP$ problem, the question of whether it is $\PPA$-complete was proposed by Deng, Feng, and Kulkarni~\cite{DengFK17}.
-It is interesting to mention that this question is motivated by connections of the $\KneserP$ problem to a resource allocation problem called Agreeable Set, that was introduced by Manurangsi and Suksompong~\cite{ManurangsiS19} and further studied in~\cite{GoldbergHIMS20,Haviv22}.
-It is also motivated by the extension of the $\KneserP$ problem to Kneser hypergraphs, for which the complexity question was raised by Filos-Ratsikas, Hollender, Sotiraki, and Zampetakis~\cite{Filos-RatsikasH21}.
+This includes the Splitting Necklace problem with two thieves, the Discrete Sandwich problem~\cite{FG18,FG19}, the Fair Independent Set in Cycle problem, and the aforementioned $\SchrijverP$ problem (with the input coloring given as a Boolean circuit)~\cite{Haviv22-FISC}.
+As for the $\KneserP$ problem, the question of whether it is $\PPA$-complete was proposed by Deng, Feng, and Kulkarni~\cite{DengFK17} and is still open.
+The question of determining the complexity of its extension to Kneser hypergraphs was recently raised by Filos-Ratsikas, Hollender, Sotiraki, and Zampetakis~\cite{Filos-RatsikasH21}.

-In the area of parameterized complexity, a problem whose instances involve a parameter $k$ is said to be fixed-parameter tractable with respect to $k$ if it admits an algorithm whose running time is bounded by a polynomial in the input size multiplied by an arbitrary function of $k$ (see, e.g.,~\cite{CyganFKLMPPS15}).
-Adopting this notion to our setting, where the instance is not given explicitly but as an oracle access, we say that an algorithm for the $\KneserP$ and $\SchrijverP$ problems is fixed-parameter with respect to $k$ if its running time on an input coloring of, respectively, $K(n,k)$ and $S(n,k)$ is bounded by $n^{O(1)} \cdot f(k)$ for some function $f$.
-In a recent work of the author~\cite{Haviv22}, it was shown that the $\KneserP$ problem is fixed-parameter tractable with respect to the parameter $k$.
-More specifically, it was shown there that there exists a randomized algorithm that solves the $\KneserP$ problem on an input coloring of a Kneser graph $K(n,k)$ in running time $n^{O(1)} \cdot k^{O(k)}$.